shadowplay1/discord-economy-super/README.md

 const Economy = require('discord-economy-super');
 const Eco = new Economy({
   storagePath: './storage.json', // Storage of JSON File.

-  dailyCooldown: 60000 * 60 * 24, // Daily Cooldown (1 Day for Now).
+  dailyCooldown: 60000 * 60 * 24, // Daily Cooldown, ms (24 Hours = 1 Day).
-  workCooldown: 60000 * 60, // Work Cooldown (1 Hour for Now).
+  workCooldown: 60000 * 60, // Work Cooldown, ms (1 Hour).
   dailyAmount: 100, // Daily Amount.
-  workAmount: [10, 50] // Work Amount (It can be not an Array, just a Number).
+  workAmount: [10, 50] // Work Amount: first element is min value, second is max value (It also can be a Number).
 });

 client.on('ready', () => {